Key takeaways

 There are app development companies that focus on mobile apps only and then there are agencies with a broader list of services.
 Isn’t a specialized agency a better choice?

 No, specialization doesn’t guarantee higher expertise — same as quantity doesn’t mean quality.
-The only real benefit — a higher chance to find a relevant case in their portfolio.
+The only real benefit is a slightly higher chance to find a relevant case in their portfolio.
 Otherwise, both can have great talent on the team.
 Both can have experience with your app’s key features.

-The perfect case would be a company that doesn’t limit itself to mobile development, but whose experience in that field is diverse and strong.
-There is also an advantage: a software development partner like that can bring more ideas to the table.
+The perfect case would be an app partner that doesn’t limit itself to mobile development, but has strong yet diverse experience in that field.
+There is also an advantage: an app development partner like that can bring more ideas to the table.
 Who knows, you might need a desktop version of your app, a landing page for online promotion, or even a Smart TV app!

 Now let’s have a look at what distinguishes mobile development and what key requirements we need to consider.